JelleZijlstra/typing-spec/spec.rst

   def notify_by_email(employees: Set[Employee], overrides: Mapping[str, str]) -> None: ...

-Generics can be parameterized by using a new factory available in ``typing`` called ``TypeVar``.
+Generics can be parameterized by using a factory available in ``typing`` called ``TypeVar``.
 Example::

   from typing import Sequence, TypeVar